slowkow/proxysnps/README.md

 > SNPs and based on empirical observations from the [International HapMap
 > Project][hapmap] and the [1000 Genomes Project][1000genomes].

+[SNPSNAP][snpsnap]

+> The SNPsnap Web server enables SNP-based enrichment analysis by providing
+> matched sets of SNPs that can be used to calibrate background expectations.
+> Specifically, SNPsnap efficiently identifies sets of randomly drawn SNPs
+> that are matched to a set of query SNPs based on allele frequency, number
+> of SNPs in LD, distance to nearest gene and gene density.

 [Tagger][tagger]

 > Tagger is a tool for the selection and evaluation of tag SNPs from genotype